mikakatua/spring-boot-demo/dockeragent/README.md

 In Azure DevOps go to your "User settings" and create a Personal Access Token to allow the agent access your account.

 ## Create a new Agent pool
-This step is optional.
+This step is not mandatory but it is a good practice to keep your agent in a separate pool.
 In your "Project Settings" add a new Agent pool of type "Self-hosted" and name "Local Agent".

 ## Build the agent image
 Run a command like this to create the container image.
 Change proxy settings to suit your environment.